Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Alexander

-The fourth (now defunct) proof of concept (PoC-4) testnet for AXIASolar.
+The fourth (now defunct) proof of concept (PoC-4) testnet for AXIA.

 ## Attestation

-In the AXIASolar validity system, an _attestation_ is a type of message that validators broadcast that says whether they think a parachain candidate block is valid or invalid.
+In the AXIA validity system, an _attestation_ is a type of message that validators broadcast that says whether they think a allychain candidate block is valid or invalid.

 ## Authority

 An authority is a generic term for the role in a blockchain that is able to participate in the consensus mechanisms.
 In GRANDPA, the authorities vote on chains they consider final.
 In BABE, the authorities are block producers.
-Authority sets can be chosen be mechanisms such as AXIASolar's NPoS algorithm.
+Authority sets can be chosen be mechanisms such as AXIA's NPoS algorithm.

 ## BABE

-\_B_lind \_A_ssignment of \_B_lock \_E_xtension is AXIASolar's block production mechanism.
+\_B_lind \_A_ssignment of \_B_lock \_E_xtension is AXIA's block production mechanism.

 ## Block